DMVis/DMVis/README.md

 # DMVis

-DMVis is a Framework for making complex decision matrix visualizations.
+DMVis is a Framework for making complex decision matrix visualisations.

 ## Running Docsify locally